Kibbutz volunteer

 Kibbutz volunteers are people who come from all over the world to live and work in a kibbutz in Israel.
-These volunteers, mostly young people, usually stay at the kibbutz for a short period of time, working in various branches of the kibbutz economy (agriculture, kitchen, gardening and factory).
+These volunteers, mostly young people, usually stay at the kibbutz for a short period of time (such as a month or all summer), working in various branches of the kibbutz economy (agriculture, kitchen, gardening and factory).
 Most volunteers typically come to Israel for a short period of two to three months under a volunteer visa and participate.
 Volunteers receive food and board, and sometimes pocket money.
 Some volunteers combine work with studying Hebrew at a kibbutz ulpan.
 Some kibbutzim organize trips and cultural events for the volunteers.

 History

 The volunteering phenomenon in the kibbutzim began in the mid-1960s when the young generation of Baby Boomers from western nations became curious about kibbutz life and eager to experience it first-hand, and as a result decided to come to Israel, volunteer in a kibbutz and gain experience of living and working in a collective community.
 Although up until the Six-Day War the kibbutzim had very few volunteers, after the conclusion of the Six-Day War the world's interest in Israel grew, and in the aftermath large numbers of volunteers arrived.
 As a result, many kibbutzim began arranging the necessary housing and infrastructure to accommodate this growing phenomenon.
 During this period there was also an increased interest in Israel among the Diaspora Jewish communities, from which the majority of kibbutz volunteers initially originated.

 In the subsequent years kibbutz volunteering gradually increased significantly and was institutionalized.
 With time the proportion of Jewish kibbutz volunteers gradually decreased while the majority of the volunteers at that point were non-Jews who originated mostly from Western Europe and arrived either in organized groups or as individuals.
 Initially the kibbutzim were very satisfied with the phenomenon as it brought cheap labor, which minimized the need to hire workers and brought openness to the various cultures of the world.
 Nevertheless, over time some kibbutzim also became aware of the negative aspects of the phenomenon as it became evident that some individuals among the volunteers used drugs, consumed alcohol, and a growing rate of intermarriages with kibbutz members often involved the migration of some of those members to the country of origin of the volunteers.